ds5110/git-intro/README.md

   * Instead, provide instructions for downloading file(s) into `./data` and make sure to `.gitignore` that directory (see [git.md](git.md)).
   * ...or you may want to look into [git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).
-  * Whatever you do, provide clear instructions for downloading/acquiring the file from an authoritative source and acknowledge that source.
+  * Whatever you do, provide clear instructions for downloading/acquiring data from an authoritative source and acknowledge that source.
 * For assignments...
   * Put source code in `./src` and figures in `./figs`.